railsuser2014/openobject-doc-book-en/7/7_18_Process/index.rst

 * new employees to learn how to use the software by graphically and dynamically discovering how each document and action works,

-* easy access to the all the links to a document and everything that's attached to it,
+* easy access to the all the links to a document and everything that is attached to it,

 * people to see both a high-level map and the detail of all a company's processes,